 So who’s right?

 There is scholarly support for the idea that the people who had been living in the land were at least half Jewish.
-Many scholars believe these were the descendants of Jews who were resettled in Israel after the Assyrian invasion.
+Many scholars believe these were the descendants of Jews who were resettled in Israel after the Assyrian invasion, or who had never been taken in the first place.
 While Babylon’s strategy was to assimilate conquered people, Assyria scattered them.
 They would force them to intermarry with other peoples it conquered, and then drop them throughout the Assyrian empire.
 The result was a group of half breed Jews that still worshiped Yahweh, but were despised by the “pure” Jews that returned from Babylon.
 If you’ve ever wondered the source of the enmity between Jews and Samaritans that you see in Jesus’ day, it’s right here in Ezra 4.

 On the other hand, Ezra 4:1 calls them “adversaries” right out of the gate.
 But notice, they are described as “adversaries of Judah and Benjamin.”
 That doesn’t preclude them from being Israelites.
 Remember that after the death of Solomon in 931 BC, Israel split into the northern kingdom of Israel and the southern kingdom of Judah (see 2 Chron.
 11:1-12).